abilslan/statespaceminer/README.md

 - The program is an interactive command-line application.
 - The user simply selects actions to perform to initialise and perform RBN analysis from a series of menus.
 - From the main menu, choose option 1 (network menu).
 Initialise a network randomly or loading from file.
 Accepted network file formats are Pajek .net adjacency matrix representation or Cytoscape format (but see below for comments on Cytoscape parsing).
-- From the main menu, choose the rules menu 3 (rules menu).
+- From the main menu, choose the menu 3 (rules menu).
 For simple analysis, threshold rules should be activated.
 These are simply:

 ![image](https://user-images.githubusercontent.com/75328354/126550851-d378edb4-3f07-405b-9452-2a52e30d0263.png)